 The Altar of incense was the last piece of furniture the Old Testament High Priest would have been required to visit before entering the presence of God.
 The incense of prayer is a necessary element in drawing near to God.

-More than likely Ruth up until this point was wearing widows garments which was more than simply a sign of her grief but a statement of her predicament as well.
-According to the "Jewish Virtual Library"
+More than likely, Ruth, up until this point, was wearing a widow's garment.
+This type of clothing was more than merely a sign of her grief but a statement of her predicament.
+According to the "Jewish Virtual Library."

 Ruth makes an assuming move by taking off her widow's garments.
 Alfred Edersheim makes this observation: